Intentionally Inclusive - Deliberately Diverse

 Within the last year we have welcomed numerous visitors from all around the world.
 If you come for the first time and we don’t make you feel at home as you walk through the door - we are having a very bad day!
 (Join us for coffee afterwards and give us a second chance)

 We benefit from different Music styles so that a traditional Choral tradition is complemented by a more modern worship group.
 We may sing something from the Classical or Wesleyan tradition one week, and from Taize or Malawi the next.
 If you have musical talent or aspirations you will be very welcome to join.
+We also have a very successful children's choir - Semiquavers - for young singers over the age of 6.
+Semiquavers are often in demand to sing at community events in Gravesend and further afield.

 On the second Saturday of each month there is a working party which undertakes cleaning and maintenance tasks.
 If you like DIY, this might be where you can contribute to the life of the Church.
 Not only does this do good and necessary work around the building and the grounds, it saves us money.
 Above all, it has become a very popular social occasion where you can meet and work with fellow members of the congregation and get to know them in another context, and perhaps find unexpected things in common.